Ron Hines DVM PhD

 Hypertrophic Cardiomyopathy Of Dogs:

 This disease is quite rare.
 As in cats, the muscles of the heart thicken and become inefficient at pumping blood.
 The signs of the disease are the signs of congestive heart failure e.g. difficulty breathing, coughing, heart murmurs and exercise intolerance.
 Their might be a breakthrough in treating this problem.
-Read about that here.
+Read about that problem here.

 How Will I Know If My Dog Or Cat’s Heart Medications Are Working?